sstone72389/game-tracker-client/README.md

 Approach taken when building: Planning was key, here.
 I started by creating wireframes and user stories.
 The next step for me was to build a basic HTML/CSS template that will provide a responsive user experience.
 From there, the next step was to build the back-end so and test via CURL scripts to ensure functionality.
 Once confirmed, I was able to move to the front end and create proper client interactions to access the database.

+URLs are validated with regualr expressions.
+You cannot input any type of link other than YouTube links and they must have a valid YouTube ID to be accepted.
+All of this is validted with regexp.

 User Stories:
 * As a user, I want to be able to login/signup
 * As a user, I want to be able to change my password